Frequently asked Questions about Disposition of State Lands and Facilities Annual Report

 DEP staff always works to obtain the best possible price for all properties sold.

 Once any lands are selected for surplus and sold, the proceeds go into either the fund from which the lands were acquired or the Internal Improvement Trust Fund for the protection and conservation of public lands.
 Money does not go into the state’s general revenue.

 Q. What is the surplus process

 A. State property owned by the BOT must go through a specific process before it can be disposed, pursuant to statute and rule.
 Steps vary depending on whether the property is conservation land or non-conservation land.

-Before any property can be offered to the public it must first be offered to the following: state universities, Florida College System institutions and/or state agencies for lease.
-If more than one of the above public entities shows interest, preference goes as follows: state universities and Florida College System institutions, then state agencies for lease.
-If there is no government entity interest, the property is made available to the public.
+Before any property can be offered to the public it must first be offered to state agencies for lease.
+If there is no state agency interest, the property is made available to the public.
 BOT must approve the sale of any property more than $500,000 and any sale between $100,000 and $500,000 that is to be sold for less than market value.

 Conservation land must first go to the Acquisition and Restoration Council (ARC) before any other steps can be taken.
 If ARC approves of the disposition of the property, it follows the same process as non-conservation land for noticing.
 All conservation land, no matter the size or value, must be approved by the BOT and determined to be no longer needed for conservation purposes before a sale can be finalized.

 A. The Disposition of State Lands and Facilities Annual Report is produced per Section 216.0153, Florida Statutes, and requires DEP to submit to the Governor, the President of the Senate and the Speaker of the House of Representatives by October 1 of each year a list of state-owned property recommended for disposition.